pdiegmann/copilot-study/crawler/docs/configuration.md

 ## Docker Deployment

-Crawlz is fully containerized and can be run as a Docker service.
+"Crawler" is fully containerized and can be run as a Docker service.
 The recommended way is via Docker Compose.

 ### Docker Environment Variables